 Card Sorting: Standard Chart of Accounts

-The main purpose was to establish a way to view potentially thousands of account names and provide a method of determining similar conventions.
-Navigation was going to be critical for the size of the data set.
+We established a pattern to display thousands of account names and provided a method of resolving similar conventions.
+Navigation was critical for the data set.

-We used a closed card sort as we had established categories.
+We used a closed card sort using established categories.

-We were able to use this data to create a programatic method of assigning categories and standardizing charts of accounts automatically.
-The method can be found in Patent 9858624.
+We were able to use this data to create a programmatic method of assigning categories and standardizing charts of accounts automatically documented in Patent 9858624.

-Before launching each iteration of the product, I did a testing round in order to reveal possible usability problems.
+Before launching each iteration of the product, I performed user testing to evaluate usability.

 Often responsive design bugs were found during this stage.
 Inevitably we would find issues with using Internet Explorer as well.

-We had developed a style guide for developing our Qvinci application.
-It's inspiration came from Bootstrap.
+I developed a style guide for Qvinci Software inspired by Bootstrap.

 Qvinci provides the tools these businesses need to succeed built on tools they already use.